-Their fears were laid bare in a record acquired by way of Tes that outlines nearby authority responses to a session performed by using admissions watchdog OSA (Office of the Schools Adjudicator).
+Their fears were laid bare in a record acquired by Tes that outlines nearby authority responses to a session performed by using admissions watchdog OSA (Office of the Schools Adjudicator).

-A total of one hundred twenty out of the 152 schooling government in England answered to the session, of which 30 provided no comment.
-However, a complete of 29 expressed concerns about domestic education, with separate government describing mother and father as being “coerced,” “nudged” and “persuaded” into it.
+A total of one hundred twenty out of the 152 schooling governments in England answered the session, of which 30 provided no comment.
+However, a complete of 29 expressed concerns about domestic education, with separate government describing mother and father as being “coerced,” “nudged,” and “persuaded” into it.

 And Tes has spoken to a figure who has defined the instant she becomes off-rolled in opposition to her desires.